wix/stylable/site/docs/getting-started.md

 2. Install the **Stylable** [integrations package](https://github.com/wix/stylable-integration).

-3. While **Stylable** can work with any type system, the most commonly used is React.
+3. While **Stylable** can work with any component framework, here at Wix we use it with React.
 Install the latest version.

 ## What can I do